 Use the MBO examples to help visualize how your goals and objectives might differ by industry and role.
-As always these goals should be specific to your company culture and each individual rep's talents.
-You should also note that your compensation and commission plans should follow this same rule (or what we call the ABCs of comp planning).
+As always, these goals should be specific to your company culture and each individual rep's talents.
+You should also note that your commission and compensation plans should follow this same rule.

 Ultimately, these examples demonstrate how successful companies go through the process of making achievable goals alongside their reps for the entire sales organization—and not against them.